 The Bank usually settles by the gross balance, but signs contract with some counterparties to settle by net balance.
 If a default happens, the Bank will terminate all transactions with the counterparty and settle by net balance in order to lower the credit risk.

 (Expressed in thousands of New Taiwan Dollars unless otherwise stated)

-D. The Bank's maximum exposures to credit risk
+D. Maximum exposures to credit risk

 The Group's Discounts and loans